micmejia/bible-dump/AMPC/Revelation/Rev 20.md

-Blessed (happy, [^a]to be envied) and holy (spiritually whole, of unimpaired innocence and proved virtue) is the person who takes part (shares) in the first resurrection!
+Blessed (happy, to be envied) and holy (spiritually whole, of unimpaired innocence and proved virtue) is the person who takes part (shares) in the first resurrection!
 Over them the second death exerts no power _or_ authority, but they shall be ministers of God and of Christ (the Messiah), and they shall rule along with Him a thousand years.